 I understand the terms of this Acceptable Use Agreement and Licence.
 I understand that failure to comply with its terms will lead to my electronic devices being confiscated and my losing the privilege of using electronic devices at the College for a fixed period of time or permanently.
 In serious cases, I understand that I may lose my boarding place (if I am a boarder) or be excluded from the College for a fixed term or permanently and I may be subject to Police action and/or prosecution in Court.
 On conviction, this could lead to me having a criminal record.

-conviction, this could lead to the having a criminal record.
+Student name:

-Student name: Date:
+Date:

 Student signature:

 Parental Endorsement:

 I have read through the above Acceptable Use Agreement with my son or daughter.
 I agree to support the College in its implementation.

 Name:

 Signature:

 Date: